Janet Gallacher. Sentenced to 7 years in New South Wales. Crime, theft of clothes.

-Janet was sentenced by the Glasgow Court of Justiciary to 7 years in New South Wales.
+The Glasgow Court of Justiciary sentenced Janet to 7 years in New South Wales.
 Her crime?
 Theft.
 She stole some clothes.

 Conditions on board the ships were cramped, unhygienic, harsh, and unforgiving.
-However, it has been reported that the crew did try to keep the ships clean and that prisoner environments and conditions improved over the years.
+However, it has been reported that the crew did try to keep the ships clean and that the prisoner environment and conditions improved over the years.

-As you might imagine there were many cases of sea sickness and diarrhoea.
+As you might imagine there were many cases of seasickness and diarrhoea.
 Some people were sick and diseased before boarding and consequently died during the voyage.
-Cholera and typhoid fever were rife as were the rats, lice, and cockroaches.
+Cholera and typhoid fever was rife as were the rats, lice, and cockroaches.
 The ships’ surgeons were kept busy shall we say!

 ‘National Records of Scotland